 The SEER rating of an air conditioner for a 1,600-square-foot home can vary.
 There is no specific requirement for a specific SEER rating for a home of this size, or for any other size for that matter.
-As of January 2006, the U.S. Department of Energy mandated that all newly installed central air conditioning units have a minimum SEER rating of 13.
+In 2006, the U.S. Department of Energy mandated that all newly installed central air conditioning units have a minimum SEER rating of 13.
 Unless you are installing a used unit on your own, your air conditioner will need to be at least a 13-SEER unit.

 To calculate your potential energy savings with each SEER rating, determine your local electricity rate in kilowatts per hour and multiply that rate times the number of expected kilowatts to be used by each SEER system.
 This will provide you with an idea of the savings as you move from one SEER rating to the next.

 When choosing your SEER rating, you don't necessarily have to go with the highest rating possible.
-However, over the long haul, doing so will save you considerably more money than if you go with a lower SEER rating.
+However, over the long haul, doing so will save you more money than if you go with a lower SEER rating.
 For example, you can generally save about twice as much with a 27-SEER rating over a 13-SEER unit.
 If that difference calculates to $300 per year, then over a 10-year span you will save $3,000.
 Also, as the cost of electricity rises, the overall savings will increase as well.

 Jared Lewis is a professor of history, philosophy and the humanities.
 He has taught various courses in these fields since 2001.
 A former licensed financial adviser, he now works as a writer and has published numerous articles on education and business.
 He holds a bachelor's degree in history, a master's degree in theology and has completed doctoral work in American history.